When to visit the vet?

 Outlook on current research

 Another important area of research is the improvement of diagnostic procedures.
 Researchers are currently working on developing advanced imaging techniques that will allow veterinarians to examine the retinal structure in detail.
-In the future, these technologies could enable an earlier and more precise diagnosis, which could be crucial for preserving the vision of affected cats.
+In the future, these technologies could enable an earlier and more precise diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients., which could be crucial for preserving the vision of affected cats.

 Therapeutically, intensive work is being done on the further development of surgical procedures.
 The focus is on minimizing complications and improving success rates.
 Additionally, research is exploring how regenerative therapies, such as those using stem cells, could support healing.
 These approaches are promising but still in an early stage, requiring further studies to confirm their effectiveness and safety.